Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

 === "Covalent ⭐"

-    By default, Covalent will run all `Electron` tasks on your local machine using the Dask backend.
+    By default, Covalent will run all jobs on your local machine using the Dask backend.
 This is a parameter that you can control.
 For instance, Covalent offers many [plugin executors](https://docs.covalent.xyz/docs/features/executor-plugins/exe) that can be installed and used to interface with a wide range of HPC, cloud, and quantum devices.

-    **Setting Executors via the Lattice Object**
+    **Setting the Executor for the Flow**

-    If you want to use the same executor for all the `Electron` objects in a `Lattice`, you can pass the `executor` keyword argument to the `#!Python @ct.lattice` decorator (which is what `#!Python @flow` is equivalent to when setting your `WORKFLOW_ENGINE` quacc config variable to `"covalent"`).
+    If you want to use the same executor for all the jobs in a workflow, you can pass the `executor` keyword argument to the `#!Python @flow` decorator.

     ```python
     import covalent as ct